karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 ride sharing app will also store the ride id (not the whole ride here) as part of the driver details.
 The same is done for the rider too :)

+- How to handle errors at caller side when the list of errors are known at implementation side? as a black box implementation? or just handle based on the known information?

 ---

 TODO:
+- Too many `panic`s all over the code.
+Check if the usage is correct and if and where `recover` would be required
+- rename `context` in `main` package to `database`? or `db`?
+    - as it's more of a database storing stuff
+- Simplify code at `main` package level
+    - `start_ride.go` is very messy
+- Better error handling for different scenarios
 - Integration testing
 - Defining named errors like `RiderNotFound`, `DriverNotFound`, that can be used by callers to understand what's the problem / error, and accordingly to show output, instead of just saying